teambit/docs/docs/bit-components/compositions.md

 The name of the export will be converted from PascalCase/camelCase and used for the composition name (e.g, `"CompositionName" --> "Composition name"`).

-__For example__, we'll create two compositions, 'Primary button' and 'Secondary button', each demonstrates a different instance or usage of that component:
+__For example__, we'll create two compositions, 'Primary button' and 'Secondary button', each of which demonstrates a different instance or usage of that component:

 First, we'll create a new composition file in the component's directory: